 If you are preparing to close your law firm, Gibson & Associates offer an unrivaled file-acquisition service for those looking for a clean break with no lingering legacy issues.
 Contact us today and we will structure a deal that gives you a financial reward for the work you’ve done along with something for the unbilled potential of the files all within a timescale that suits you.

-To have a no-obligation, confidential discussion with us about selling your work-in-progress files, contact Gibson & Associates by calling+353 (0)1 872 3143, or by filling in our online enquiry form to request a callback.
+To have a no-obligation, confidential discussion with us about selling your work-in-progress files, contact Gibson & AssociateS – call us now on +353 1 264 5555 or complete our Online Enquiry and we’ll be delighted to help you.